colemanbroad/fceux-fuzz/notes.md

 Reducing this from a number to a (partial?) order makes this easier.

 Does a hard cutoff on the number of used grid squares prevent us from dying? or does it just make the whole grid artificially smaller and so we just "die" sooner.
-(die means get stuck in infinite loop).
+(Die means get stuck in infinite loop).

 - What fraction of the games end in a loop vs continue on past 100 eggs?
 - What does the distribution of scores look like?
 Is it 1/x or exponential?